Skip to main content

 Other Support Available

-In addition to fiscal support via the Community Fund, ASI hopes to support neighborhood and partner organizations or projects by offering free use of the grounds and campus on a case-to-case basis.
-ASI has several classrooms, conference rooms and larger halls that are well-suited for hosting meetings or public events.
+If you do not receive a grant, there may be other ways ASI can support your initiative.
+In addition to fiscal support via the Community Fund, ASI hopes to support neighborhood and partner organizations or projects by offering free use of the grounds and campus on a case-by-case basis.
+ASI has several classrooms, conference rooms, and larger halls that are well-suited for hosting meetings or public events.
 We also have an extensive courtyard and parking lot area for outdoor programming or events.
-If your project or organization is seeking an event or meeting venue, please send inquiries to [email protected].
+If your project or organization is seeking an event or meeting venue, please send inquiries to apriln@asimn.org.

 ASI also is glad to offer guest passes redeemable for museum admission upon request and discuss possible programmatic partnerships.